maheshpandey1996/TodoApp/README.md

 # Features
 1. User can choose the task priority (High, Medium or Low).
 2. User can add new items
+3. Date
-3. User can update and delete existing items.
+4. User can update and delete existing items.
-4. Added clear buttom
+5. Added clear buttom
-5. Added Implecit Intent
+6. Added Implecit Intent
 # Database
  SQL-lite Database
  #Android Component